bkesterbyld/maroon-potato/src/pages/usecases.md

           Standing up one-off databases for new projects and applications proliferates silos and increases maintenance costs.
 Above provides a Digital Operations Environment to mirror key data from big iron, ERP, SaaS, WMS, POS, CRM and other systems.
-Data can be populated through connectors or through the API.
-Above's native logic tools can be used for automated cleansing and transformation.

           Once in this collaborative environment, real-time analytics and